rastating/joomlavs/README.md

 # joomlavs
 A black box, Ruby powered, Joomla vulnerability scanner

-## IMPORTANT NOTE
-JoomlaVS is still in its early stages of development, there may be bugs and the list of vulnerabilities is actively being built up, but may take a while to get a full list of published vulnerabilities.

 ## What is it?
 JoomlaVS is a Ruby application that can help automate assessing how vulnerable a Joomla installation is to exploitation.
 It supports basic finger printing and can scan for vulnerability to both extensions and vulnerabilities that exist within Joomla itself.